dumgum84/sec-bot/README.md

 A filing lands in **quiet** otherwise.

+Within each tier, filings are ordered by: trigger count descending → chokepoint connectivity descending → ticker alphabetical.

 To tune triggers, edit the detector functions in `utils/rank.py`.
 After editing, re-run `py sec_report.py` — re-ranking is free, and the digest will regenerate using cached extractions and summaries.